SamKushmier/Headers/README.md

 ---
 ## Target Audience

 The target audience for this project is for someone who is just starting out on git hub and is having trouble figuing out sizing for their words and projects.
-I honestly feel like this is really useful since when I was starting out I was having to scroll through google looking for this
+I honestly feel like this is really useful since when I was starting out I was having to scroll through google looking for this but I think it would be useful to provide, since I'm rather forgetful and would have it on my own github list.